Munitions

 Same body and propulsion system as the M720 series

-The Army lists the M888 as 60 mm high-explosive ammunition for the M224/M224A1 Lightweight Company Mortar System.
+Army and EPA references identify the M888 as a 60 mm high-explosive cartridge fired from the M224/M224A1 Lightweight Company Mortar System.

 Firing weaponWeapon typeFiring evidence